 #15 – Survey the Neighborhood

 When you go see a home during the day, you may think it is perfect.
-However, you should always check out the neighborhood at night!
+However, you should always check out the neighbourhood at night!
 Are there lots of noises and parties taking place or is a quiet?
 Do the street lights work?
 Do people obey the posted speed limit signs or do they go too fast?
-By going to the neighborhood at different times and different days of the week, you will see plenty of things that can influence your decision to move there or not.
+By going to the neighbourhood at different times and different days of the week, you will see plenty of things that can influence your decision to move there or not.